openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 4: Default fade time

 Default fade time
-Default fade time (unit is second, this value has the same function as Duration of Multilevel)
+<p&gtDefault fade time (unit is second, this value has the same function as Duration of Multilevel)</p&gt <p&gtValid value: 0~0xFF </p&gt

-Valid value: 0~0xFF
 The following option values may be configured -:

 | Value  | Description |